 If you move into a condo, be sure you understand the details of your agreement with the condo association so that you can discuss your insurance needs and purchase the right coverage from your insurance company.

 Although your moving to-do list might be a mile long, don’t put off insurance changes until the last minute.

 Final tip: Start thinking about your auto and home insurance policies at least a couple months prior to moving.
 The last thing you want is to have a gap in your coverage or miss a major registration deadline.

 Calling all snowbirds, home buyers and sellers, and movers and shakers!
 Relieve some of your moving stress.
-Find more moving tips in our monthly newsletter.
+Find more moving tips here on Extra Mile.

 Take the guess work out of not only preparing for your move, but also for buying and selling your home, and home safety and maintenance tips.
 All this and more to help you thrive in your new living space.